stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 11 (P2L8) - Library Exercise (OCL).md

 ## Observations

 We should be open during the process of analysis to the possibility of new requirements arising.
 This could include further consultation with the customer.
 A simple set of requirements can have so many issues - this should illustrate the value of constructing an OCL specification.

+## Section Quizzes

+### Requirements Quiz

+_Determine which of the requirements the diagram is able to adequately address with a `+` or cannot address with a `-`._

+- Req 1: -
+- Req 2: +
+- Req 3: -
+- Req 4: -
+- Req 5: -
+- Req 6: -
+- Req 7: -
+- Req 8: -
+- Req 9: +
+- Req 10: -
+- Req 11: -